Matěj Hybš

-Matěj Hybš (born 3 January 1993) is a Czech professional footballer who plays as a left-back for Czech First League side Bohemians 1905.
+Matěj Hybš (born 3 January 1993) is a Czech professional footballer who plays as a left-back or centre-back for Czech First League side Mladá Boleslav.

 Club career

 He made his league debut on 12 August 2012 in Czech First League match against 1.
 FC Slovácko.
 In August 2014 he was loaned for one year to Czech first league club FC Vysočina Jihlava.

-On 12 June 2023 Hybš joined Bohemians 1905.
+On 12 June 2023, Hybš joined Bohemians 1905.

+On 19 December 2025, Hybš signed a contract with Mladá Boleslav until 30 June 2027 with option.

 International career

 He represented the Czech Republic at every youth level except Under-20.